Ryoheihoriuchi0000/Ryoheihoriuchi0000.github.io/Select-PRIVACY_POLICY-ios-en.md

 ---

-## 4. iCloud Sync (Pro feature only)
+## 4. iCloud Sync

-When you purchase Pro and enable iCloud sync, your SwiftData store is encrypted and saved to your own **CloudKit Private Database** (a private area under your own Apple ID), and synced across your Apple devices.
+Your data is stored in your own CloudKit Private Database (a private area under your Apple ID).
+This applies to all users regardless of Pro status.

-- Storage: Apple CloudKit, in your personal iCloud account
-- Access: **only you**.
-Neither the App developer nor any third party can access your CloudKit data.
+Neither the developer nor any third party can access your CloudKit data.
-- Encryption: TLS in transit, Apple-managed encryption at rest
-- Disable: iOS Settings → [Your Name] → iCloud → SELECT (turn off)

-Free users never use this feature; data stays entirely on-device.

 ---

-## 5. Widget Launch (Shortcuts.app integration)
+## 5. Widget Launch

-Tapping a tile in the widget launches the target app via Apple's built-in **Shortcuts.app**.
+Tapping a tile in the widget hands the target app's bundle identifier to iOS LaunchServices to launch the app.

-- Path: SELECT widget → SELECT host app (briefly) → Shortcuts.app → target app
-- Sent: only the **bundle identifier** of the target app (e.g. `jp.ne.paypay.app`)
-- Everything happens entirely on the device
-- Nothing is sent to Apple servers nor to the App developer

-This requires installing a shortcut named **SELECT Widgets** into Shortcuts.app one time.
-The shortcut is an Apple-signed definition file distributed via iCloud.
+No network traffic is generated, and no information other than the target bundle identifier leaves the device.
+Optionally, an integration named "SELECT Widgets" lets you launch user-authored Shortcuts.
+The default launch path is unaffected by whether you install it.

 ---